How to Apply

 Students should submit the following items via the UMBox link below:

-All applicants should submit a personal statement.
-It should describe their motivation and readiness to complete the proposed experience, including the steps they have taken to gain knowledge and skills needed to successfully complete the experience.
-They should also explain how the particular experience will help them to achieve their career goals.
-Please combine this and your proposal (item B) into one Word doc with the filename studentlastname.FSFproposal.docx
+All applicants must submit a personal statement.
+It should describe the applicant’s motivation and readiness to complete the proposed experience, including the steps taken to gain knowledge and skills needed to successfully complete the experience.
+The applicant should also explain how the particular experience will help achieve career goals.
+The personal statement should be submitted as a single MS Word file with a file name of ‘studentlastname FSFP personal statement.docx’.

-- Description of either the education program or field study with sufficient details about the program or project, its objective, activities, syllabus if available, outcomes, and evaluative criteria and procedures for receiving a grade.
+- Description of either the education program or field study with sufficient details about the program or project, its objectives, activities, syllabus if available, outcomes, and evaluative criteria and procedures for receiving a grade.

-- Budget.
-Applicants should identify a specific amount they are requesting and include a justification.
-The FSFP will consider expenses related to program fees, travel, supplies, and field study stipend).
-Requests for family support while the applicant is away will be considered on a case-by-case basis.
-Please submit this as an Excel spreadsheet with the filename studentlastname.FSFbudget.xlsx
+Applicants must provide a detailed budget and budget justification.
+Allowable expenses include tuition, program fees, travel, supplies, and field study stipend.
+Requests for family support while the applicant is away will be considered on a case by case basis.
+The budget must be submitted as an Excel Spreadsheet with a file name of ‘studentlastname FSFP budget.xlsx’).

-- Faculty Adviser or Mentor Letter of Support.
-A letter of two pages or less is required and should speak to the applicant’s ability and commitment to complete the program or project, and their own commitment to serve as an advisor or mentor through to completion.
-The letter should also discuss how the faculty advisor anticipates interacting with the student during the course of the activity, and also ensuring the student understands and receives training needed to live and work around the world with cross-cultural sensitivity, and to meet UM’s requirements for the Responsible and Ethical Conduct of Research.
-Advisors should submit the letter in a single MS Word file with a file name of studentlastname.FSFfacultylastname.docx
+Applicants must arrange for a Letter of Support that addresses the applicant’s ability and commitment to complete the program or project.
+For field study/research experiences letters should also include a detailed letter of support from the student’s project advisor that states their willingness to serve as a mentor through the completion of the project, how the faculty advisor anticipates interacting with the student during the course of the activity, and also ensuring the student understands and receives training needed to live and work around the world with cross-cultural sensitivity, and to meet UM’s requirements for the Responsible and Ethical Conduct of Research.
+Advisors should submit the letter via email (insert address) in a single MS Word file with a file name of ‘studentlastname FSFP facultylastname.docx.

 Deadlines and Decision Dates